 The Super Pumped soundtrack includes music by Pearl Jam, MC5 and R.E.M.
-This info article contains spoilers for Brian Koppelman and David Levien’s Showtime anthology series.
+This info article contains spoilers and song details for Brian Koppelman and David Levien’s Showtime anthology series.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Super Pumped season 1 stars Joseph Gordon-Levitt as Travis Kalanick, an American entrepreneur.
 Kyle Chandler co-stars as Bill Gurley, a venture capitalist who agrees to fund Uber.
 The first season follows Kalanick as he addresses “burn rate” problems while developing a game-changing ride-sharing company.
 Composer Brendan Angelides (Billions) scored the Showtime series, which includes a variety of alternative rock classics.
 Here’s every song in Super Pumped, an adaption of Mike Isaac’s 2019 book.

 Read More at VV — Soundtracks of Television: ‘Yellowjackets’

 Super Pumped Soundtrack: Every Song in Season 1, Episode 1 “Grow or Die”

 - “Even Flow” by Pearl Jam (00:20): Bonnie (Elisabeth Shue) asks her sons to chill with their “cage match.”
 Travis and Cory (Mishka Thébaud) look down as the Super Pumped soundtrack song kicks in.
 The music continues during an Uber rider appreciation party.

 - “Kick Out the Jams” by MC5 (00:22): Travis speaks at an Uber party.
 He states that “DUIs are a thing of the past.”
 The rock song plays as Travis chats with his mother.